Your browser Internet Explorer is outdated and is not fully compatible with our website.

 Declan Egan - Automation Design

-“When it comes to automation, we try to minimise as much as possible what we call ‘drift’ which is the tiny incremental degradation of performance levels.
-We monitor that over the course of time, weeks or months, then correct the automation systems to stop that factoring into efficiency levels.”
+“When it comes to automation, we try to minimise as much as possible what we call ‘drift’, which is the tiny incremental degradation of performance levels.
+We monitor this over the course of time, weeks or months, then correct the automation systems to stop that impacting efficiency levels.”

 If there’s one thing that connects companies that have had bad experiences with automation in manufacturing in the past, it’s not doing enough due diligence.

-And time after time when he’s seen situations with companies where things haven’t turned out as planned, or have cost more than was expected, the reason ends up being highly predictable.
+And time after time he has seen situations with companies where things haven’t turned out as planned, or have cost more than was expected, the reason ends up being highly predictable.

 “It’s lack of preparation.
-Usually it dates back to when a company first started out with automation and didn’t lay the ground work properly for what they wanted to do, with the result that they end up paying a price for it later.
-This is how they end up with automation systems that aren’t fit for purpose,” he said.
+Usually, this dates back to when a company first starts out on its automation journey and they didn’t lay the ground works properly for what they wanted to achieve i.e. 'scope out the requirements', with the result they end up paying a price for it later and end up with automation systems that aren’t fit for purpose,” he said.

 “For example, when they get to the point that the project is 80 per cent finished, it’s not uncommon to find that someone tells them it’s actually going to cost another €1.3 million to make the deadline.
 So they end up in a heated discussion and maybe there’s an argument but they’re against a wall and have no choice but to spend the cash.
 They’ll have a bad taste in their mouth but they’re caught.”